pmpkk/openhab-findmyiphone-api/README.md

 1. Add the apple.items file into openhab-conf/items and verify they have been added to your setup in Paper UI

-2. Place the apple.py file into the openhab-conf/script folder.
+2. Place the apple.py and myopenhab.py file into the openhab-conf/script folder.

 3. Run the python script from shell to set up: